Seed Management For Farming

 On the day of the test, my team consisted of two customer representatives from the client, my direct manager and myself.
 I acted as facilitator and the others helped with recording feedback and observations.

 Note: Unfortunately, the users in this test were not representative of each of the personas we identified.
-The findings may be biased as a result.
+The findings are likely biased as a result.
 The testers most closely aligned to Mark Matthews, the farmer.
 Additionally, the client referenced existing customers at test sites for their products so they already had a favorable relationship with the client and were not neutral.

 The results of the usability testing highlighted some key areas that the app was not serving the needs of the target user group.
-The project has since been rescoped and is currently being iterated on to address the unmet needs.
+The project has since been rescoped and management has transitioned to another team within a different division of the company.